 It’s difficult to generalise older existent belief from early modern sources.
 It’s like trying to solve Cluedo with Monopoly.
 The boards might be vaguely similar and some of the rules the same but there are too many differences to reach an idea about the rules and how to win the game.
 The older sources are unreliable and foggy.
 The more modern sources bias.
 Only free associations and vague hypothesis can be established.
 With this futility being laid bare I hope exploring these ideas will renew interest in this area.
 Maybe then we can start to understand it better.

 We must try and be mindful of the voice of those giving the testimony.
 The sources are bias against them.
-4. Only relaxed comparisons can be drawn from earlier beliefs to those found within the witch trial literature for these reasons.
+(The exploration of the lived experience of those within the trails is outside the scope of this article but what I’m referring to here is the educated vs non-educated, poor vs rich, man vs woman, Satan vs god, authentic vs fabricated, power & control, state vs community impact).
+Only relaxed comparisons can be drawn from earlier beliefs to those found within the witch trial literature for these reasons.

 I also make some assumptions.
 One, mention of the good folk and the dead within the witch trial literature would have been of no interest to the prosecutors who were looking for truck with the devil, Satan and other evil things.
 So, I assume fairy mentions would have most likely come from those being prosecuted and from a genuine place if they were included.
 The second assumption is the idea of a “fairy faith” was widespread.
 It would be safe to assume the influence of the devil would later have been engineered into the confession to prove the persecutors point.
 For this reason, certain fairy characters might have been omitted or changed to Christian devils.
 The role of the dead might would have been overwritten in some way.
 In fact, fairy characters and the dead might be one and the same.